amnuxoll/ReAntics/README.md

 # ReAntics
-2017-18 University of Portland Capstone Project to develop a game to educate students on various methods of artificial intelligence methods
+2017-18 University of Portland Capstone Project to develop a tool allowing students to create/debug agents using a variety of artificial intelligence techniques

+## Caveats
+- Agents with the same name: undefined behavior
+- Max length of agent name: 30 characters (not checked)

 # ReAntics Student Manual